 The UK-based replacement for the OJEU, used for all procurement notices since the UK left the EU in January 2021.

 An agreement between one or more contracting authorities and one or more suppliers which establishes the basis on which subsequent requirements for goods services or works can be met by suppliers appointed to the framework agreement.
 The procedure for establishing and operating a framework agreement is set out in Regulation 33 of the Public Contracts Regulations 2015.

 The Government Procurement Agreement which is an agreement established between a number of World trade Organisation (WTO) members designed to ensure fair competition in the government procurement markets.
-The UK is currently as signatory by virtue of its membership of the EU.
-All UK contracting authorities will generally be GPA bodies for the purposes of a mandatory OJEU notice.
+The UK is currently as signatory in its own right.
+All UK contracting authorities will generally be GPA bodies for the purposes of a mandatory FTS notice.